Our mission is to help individuals and organizations resolve conflict, improve relationships and strengthen community.

-- Magistrates Court Mediation provides the opportunity for those with cases in Magistrate’s Court to resolve their dispute using mediation rather than going to trial.
+- Magistrate’s Court Mediation: Provides volunteer mediators to Magistrate’s Court to save time and cost in court trials and legal fees.
+For those with cases at Magistrate’s Court, it gives the opportunity to resolve their dispute using mediation rather than going to trial.

 - Real Estate and/or Workplace Mediation: Assists disputants in resolving conflict in real estate or employer-employee disputes.
 A flat hourly rate and administrative fees apply.

-- Basic Mediator Training: MMC trainers offer a 40-hour training program 2-3 times/year.
+- Basic Mediator Training: MMC trainers offer both a 20-hour and a 40-hour training program 2-3 times/year.
 This training makes completers eligible to become volunteer mediators for MMC’s Civil Mediation program in County Magistrates’ courts.
 Fees apply.